stid/kick-c64-dead-test/readme.md

 As mentioned above, test logic and **flow is untouched** and should be identical to the Dead Test rev. 781220.
 These is the high level flow executed on any test cycle:

-1. memBankTest - clack screen, if test fail, jump to screen blinking and go in infinite loop
+1. memBankTest - Black screen, if test fail, jump to screen blinking and go in infinite loop
 2. drawLayout executed - VIC initialized
 3. zeroPageTest
 4. stackPageTest